Himanshu-Agg12/TextEditor-in-C-/README.md

 <hr/>

 <h2>Further features to add:</h2>
-<p>The main feature of Spell checking feels like a collosal task to implement right now but some additions regarding <strong>Encoding/Decoding</strong> can still be implemented in this project.
+<p>The main feature of Spell checking feels like a colossal task to implement right now but some additions regarding <strong>Encoding/Decoding</strong> can still be implemented in this project.
 Since I am not completely equipped with required knowledge on this topic, it can be put up on my to-do list which will be dealt with on some future date.</p>
 <hr/>

 <footer>